shellhazard/nix-ebiten/README.md

 ## Usage

-Create a new flake in the current using this template:
+Create a new flake in the current directory using this template:
 ```sh
 nix flake init -t github:shellhazard/nix-ebiten
 ```